 Communication plays an important role during each phase of a change management initiative, and it is often the culprit when issues start to arise.
-I recently participated in change management weekly meetings where the change agent was providing updates to his team members.
+I recently participated in change management weekly meetings where the change agent was a person from inside or outside the organization.
+They help an organization transform itself by focusing on such matters as organizational effectiveness, improvement, and development.
+The change agent was providing updates to his team members.
 Each week the change agent had an agenda planned for what they needed to discuss, and for three weeks in a row the conversation always became focused on one issue that no one could agree on.

 The frustration felt by both sides was growing during each meeting, and little progress was being made.
 After sitting down with the change agent to get a better understanding of what was going on, it became clear that the wrong audience was debating the issue.
 The team didn’t understand that they were getting caught up in details that had been determined by another audience because the change agent was communicating with them with too much detail, as opposed to highlighting the key points.
 This created a lot of lost time with an issue that could have been avoided.